Find Affordable College Courses

 Read full report on Natural Resource Management at University of Wisconsin - Milwaukee

-The in-demand master’s degree programs at University of Wisconsin - Stevens Point helped the school earn the #3 place on this year’s ranking of the most popular natural resource management schools in the Great Lakes Region .
-Located in the distant town of Stevens Point, UW - Stevens Point is a public school with a medium-sized student population.
+A rank of #3 on this year’s list means University of Wisconsin - Stevens Point is a great place for natural resource management students working on their master’s degree.
+Located in the town of Stevens Point, UW - Stevens Point is a public college with a medium-sized student population.

 Read full report on Natural Resource Management at University of Wisconsin - Stevens Point

 Out of the 4 schools in the Great Lakes Region that were part of this year’s ranking, University of Wisconsin - Madison landed the # 3 spot on the list.
-UW - Madison is a fairly large public school located in the city of Madison.
+UW - Madison is a very large public school located in the large city of Madison.

 Women make up 75% of the resource management majors at the school.